 - The total amount of material deposited at the Baltic Sea is highly variable between years, depending on the large-scale capital dredging operations carried out by counties in particular years.
-Total amount of material deposited in 2020 was a bit less than 9 million tonnes which is 4 million tonnes less than in 2019.
-Dredged material was deposited at 106 depositing sites. - In 2020, the amount of material deposited at sea originating from capital dredging operation was a bit higher as from maintenance operations.
-Capital dredging produced almost 5.1 million tonnes of the deposited material, which constitutes 56% of all dredged material deposited at sea in 2020.
-This amount is the lowest since 2017 (4.9 million tonnes) for capital dredging, and the third lowest for the whole assessment period.
-Most of the capital dredging in 2020 was reported by Russia, Denmark, Poland and Sweden. - Maintenance dredging in 2020 produced 3.9 million tonnes of dredged material, which constitutes about 44% of all dredged material deposited at the Baltic Sea.
+Total amount of material deposited in 2021 was a bit more than 8 million tonnes which is 1 million tonnes less than in 2020.
+Dredged material was deposited at 103 depositing sites. - In 2021, the amount of material deposited at sea originating from capital dredging operations was a bit smaller than from maintenance operations.
+Capital dredging produced 3.9 million tonnes of the deposited material, which constitutes 46% of all dredged material deposited at sea in 2021.
+This amount is the lowest since 2016 (2.2 million tonnes) for capital dredging, and the second lowest for the whole assessment period.
+Most of the capital dredging in 2021 was reported by Lithuania, Poland and Denmark. - Maintenance dredging in 2021 produced 4.5 million tonnes of dredged material, which constitutes about 54% of all dredged material deposited at the Baltic Sea.
 The amount originating from maintenance dredging has been relatively stable from 2017 onwards, being around 4 million tonnes.
-The main contributors in 2020 were Russia, Latvia and Lithuania.
-Less than 1% of the material deposited was originating from unknown sources in 2020. - 81% (7.3 million tonnes) of the material deposited at sea in 2020 was delivered from harbours and river estuaries and only 19% (1.7 million tonnes) originates from dredging operations at sea.
-This distribution is similar than in 2018 and 2019 but differs from 2017, 2015 and 2014 demonstrating reverse picture.
-Most of the material originating from harbours and rivers was reported by Russia, Lithuania and Poland, while dredging at sea was mainly reported by Russia. - There were six major contaminants reported by countries in 2020: four heavy metals (mercury, lead, cadmium and copper), tributyltin and polycyclic aromatic hydrocarbons.
-More than 85% of contaminants originate from sediments transported from harbours and rivers. - Large amount of dredged material in the Baltic Sea was utilized for various beneficial purposes including beach nourishment, habitat generation and other needs.
-Totally 0.75 million tonnes of dredged material were reported as for beneficial use, at 14 sites.
-This is almost 9 times less than in 2019.
-Most of that material, around 0.7 million tonnes, was utilized in southern and western parts of Sweden.
-The sites where dredged material was used for beneficial purposes are indicated on figure 1, but not included in the analysis.1
+The main contributors in 2021 were Poland, Latvia and Russia.
+No material deposited was originating from unknown sources in 2021. - 86% (7.2 million tonnes) of the material deposited at sea in 2021 was delivered from harbours and river estuaries and only 14% (1.2 million tonnes) originates from dredging operations at sea.
+This distribution is similar to 2018, 2019 and 2020 but differs from 2017, 2015 and 2014 demonstrating a reverse picture.
+Most of the material originating from harbours and rivers was reported by Poland, Lithuania and Latvia, while dredging at sea was mainly reported by Germany, Denmark and Finland. - There were six major contaminants reported by countries in 2021: four heavy metals (mercury, lead, cadmium and copper), tributyltin and polycyclic aromatic hydrocarbons.
+More than 82% of contaminants originate from sediments transported from harbours and rivers. - Large amount of dredged material in the Baltic Sea was utilized for various beneficial purposes including beach nourishment, habitat generation and other needs.
+Totally 0.9 million tonnes of dredged material were reported as for beneficial use, at 40 sites.
+This is approximately the same amount as for 2020.
+The sites where dredged material were used for beneficial purposes are indicated on figure 1, but not included in the analysis.1